zbraiterman/foundancecred-instance/README.md

 SourceCred is organized around "instances".
 Every instance must have a `sourcecred.json` file at root, which specifies which plugins are active in the instance.
 Config and permanent data (e.g. the Ledger) are stored in the main branch.
-All output or site data gets stored in the `gh-pages` branch by the Github Action.
+All output or site data gets stored in the `gh-pages` branch by the GitHub Action.

 Configuration files: